 “But I have always taken my calcium and vitamin D!
-Why do I have osteoporosis? “
+Why do I have osteoporosis? “ Read on to find out more about bone nutrients.

 This is what I often hear from frustrated and disappointed women who have just been told about the results of their declining bone density measurements.
 The misconception here is that there are only a small number of important bone nutrients.